reelyactive/midiot/README.md

 MIDI events from low-power wireless traffic
 -------------------------------------------

-Converts real-time wireless traffic (Bluetooth Smart, Active RFID) into MIDI notes.
+Converts real-time wireless traffic (Bluetooth Smart, Active RFID) into MIDI notes _and_ OSC messages.
 The key of the note is determined by the transmitter's identifier and the velocity of the note is determined by the RSSI (proximity).
 Additional parameters can be adjusted live through a web browser, for instance:
 - key
 - duration
 - channel